 It looks rough but I will overcome that appearance with consistent practice.

 I must point out that my 'sketches' are too neat to be a real sketch.
-At this early point in my drawing adventure I haven't yet defined what is a sketch and what is a drawing.
-I am a neat freak and I have to learn to let go, seriously, just let go!
+At this early point in my drawing adventure I hadn't yet defined what is a sketch and what is a drawing.
+I realize I am a neat freak and I have to learn to let go, seriously, just let go!

 You can apply positioning marks to all sorts of subjects - animals, objects, whatever you please.
 It isn't suitable for all things so if it proves to be more of a hassle and not a help, abandon the idea and find something else to assist you.

 It doesn't hurt us to experiment with shortcuts.
 Some things won't always work but you win because it all results in productive practice.